Want to know a secret about how to create a fitness ebook?

 Nowadays, with our ever-shortening attention spans, we want instant gratification.
 If something doesn’t provide a tangible benefit fast, we move on.

 By going specific, however, your ebook will be short and sweet.
 And since you focus on solving a specific problem for your target audience, they’ll feel like they actually got value from your ebook.
-So, your audience will be left with a positive impression of your brand and especially receptive to your paid products and services.
+So, your audience will be left with a positive impression of your brand and be especially receptive to your paid products and services.